Go Ad-Free

 “…the FDA determined after an extensive investigation that all study data from both firms should be rejected.”

 The Pink Sheet is a pharmaceutical industry insider publication.
-It states:

 “A list of the concerned medicines has been published by the EMA, including products from leading generics players such as Accord, Jubilant, Lupin, Sandoz, Stada, Strides, Teva, Viatris and Zentiva.”

 One might imagine that the FDA would follow the example of European regulators and act to get the relevant drugs off the market.
+The EMA also provided a list of all the affected drugs.

 “FDA is changing the therapeutic equivalence rating to ‘BX’ for any approved ANDA [abbreviated new drug application] that relied on data from Synchron or Panexcell.
 A ‘BX’ rating indicates data reviewed by the agency are insufficient to determine therapeutic equivalence (substitutability) of the generic product to its brand name product.
 A drug with a ‘BX’ rating is still approved and can be prescribed but is not recommended as automatically substitutable at the pharmacy (or by a pharmacist) for the brand-name drug.”